deinspanjer/jd-sql/.junie/guidelines.md

   - Capture the requirements in a test case
   - Write the code to satisfy the requirements
   - Run the test case to ensure the code works as expected
-- MUST pass unit and fuzz tests (implemented using JerrySievert/equinox)
+- MUST pass java-tests (Gradle subproject) before submitting a PR
-- Add tests to existing table tests when possible
+- Add tests to existing test categories when appropriate
 - jd-sql SHOULD maintain compatibility with the original jd project (maintain API backward compatability)
 - Helper functions that are not intended to be used outside of jd-pg SHOULD be prefixed with `_jd_`

-  * Unless otherwise instructed
+- SQL scripts (files under `sql/**`) MUST be formatted using the pattern defined in `.editorconfig`
+  - lower case keywords
+  - 4 spaces indentation
+  - significant clauses of a statement on a new line
+  - indented subqueries and compound clauses
+  - one-liner statements MUST NOT exceed 80 characters and should only be used when the statement is short and simple

 - Installable SQL scripts (files under `sql/**`) must declare the project license in a leading SQL comment header.
 Use MIT and reference the root `LICENSE` file, for example: